 The establishment of the Bat Conservation Area, monitoring and research efforts, and outreach efforts will all have discountable or wholly beneficial impacts to the Indiana bat and other forest bat species.
 The establishment of ACUB areas for noise buffer or encroachment concerns (aka "Agricultural easements") may affect, but should not adversely affect the Indiana or northern long-eared bats as long as the easement language is followed and the landowners contact the NYSDEC or USFWS prior to completing any type of forest clearing or land management action.
-The establishment of ACUB areas between the Glen Park hibernaculum and Fort Drum will have wholly beneficial impacts to the Indiana bat and other forest bat species as the forested areas will be conserved as part of the easement agreement.
+The establishment of ACUB areas for the dual benefits of mission and species conservation will have wholly beneficial impacts to the Indiana bat and other forest bat species.